Active sitting: Active sitting versus static sitting

 Children and adults in wheelchairs or seating devices that are rigid and/or semi-reclined can require significant physical effort to change their body posture on their own.
 Additionally, positioning accessories may be restrictive in an effort to counteract low tone, to restrain involuntary spastic movement, or to optimize body symmetry.
-Unfortunately, such positioning effectively prevents development of active postural movement control.
+Such positioning effectively prevents development of active postural movement control.
 Since the spinal motion of these individuals is constrained between their secured pelvis and the backrest of the wheelchair or chair, their potential to acquire an improved ability for active postural repositioning is negligible.
 Their movement can be limited to that of the upper extremities only.
 Thus, for wheelchair users, this static body posture may not only lead to physical strain, discomfort, and health issues, but can also interfere with performance of functional movement tasks.

 The majority of chairs, stools, wheelchairs, and adaptive seating commercially available today still tends to be static, that is, they limit or restrict active postural movement.
 However, new options for seating are emerging.
 These innovative products are at the forefront of a new wave of office furniture and adaptive seating device options.
 These products typically allow some freedom of movement that encourages the human occupant to assume a more dynamic posture.
 These products may allow the seat and/or backrest to tilt in such a way that it follows and conforms to the movements and physical shape of the seated occupant.
 In this way, the seating enables dynamic sitting, which enhances functional movement and prevents the physical discomfort and potential bodily damage due to prolonged static sitting.